 Incorporated in 1995, the stated purpose of Wildlife On Easy Street was to acquire, shelter, feed, breed, and socialize animals.
 And breed and socialize they did.

-During those early days, the privately owned wildlife attraction mostly operated as what could only be described as some sort of combination between a bed & breakfast and petting zoo.
+During their early days, the privately owned wildlife attraction mostly operated as what could only be described as some sort of combination between a bed & breakfast and petting zoo.
 Thrill seekers looking for a once-in-a-life-time experience could interact with many of the feline residents that called Wildlife On Easy Street home.
 If visitors were feeling a bit adventurous, they could shell out extra cash for the opportunity to sleep with exotic cats.

 According to a page on the now defunct Wildlife On Easy Street website, tourists were given the option of spending a night in a cabin with a bobcat, serval, caracal, or tiger (emphasis added):

 Mary Lou Janson and Lee Foster wrote an article for the Chicago Tribune in which they said, "Allowing overnight guests to share quarters with one of these cats is part of this conservation organization's effort to raise consciousness as well as cash.
 Carole Lewis, who started Wildlife on Easy Street with her husband, Don, insists that close contact with the wild cats helps the public understand the need to protect them."

-Some of the cats utilized for their cub petting sessions were even featured in the May/June 1997 edition of Palm Beach Illustrated:
+Some of the cats utilized in the aforementioned cub petting sessions were even featured in the May/June 1997 edition of Palm Beach Illustrated:

 Not too long after Jack Lewis' disappearance, the practice of breeding, selling, and allowing the public to handle exotic cats eventually came to an end when the roadside zoo converted their business model to match that of a sanctuary.

 By that time, Carole was already married to Howard Baskin, a former employee of Citicorp.
 They first met at a party in 2002 and later married in 2004.

 With Howard now in the picture, transparency became a thing of the past and a new era of wildlife exploitation emerged.
 Wildlife On Easy Street now became Big Cat Rescue.